River Camel

 The River Camel (Dowr Kammel, meaning crooked river) is a river in Cornwall, England.
 It rises on the edge of Bodmin Moor and with its tributaries its catchment area covers much of North Cornwall.
-The river flows into the eastern Celtic Sea between Stepper Point and Pentire Point having covered about 30 mi making it the second longest river wholly in Cornwall.
+The river flows into the eastern Celtic Sea between Stepper Point and Pentire Point, having covered about 30 mi, making it the second longest river wholly in Cornwall.
 The river is tidal upstream to Egloshayle and is popular for sailing, birdwatching and fishing.
 The name Camel comes from the Cornish language for 'the crooked one', a reference to its winding course.
 Historically the river was divided into three named stretches.
 Heyl (Heyl, meaning estuary) was the name for the estuary up to Egloshayle, the River Allen (Dowr Alen, meaning shining river) was the stretch between Egloshayle and Trecarne, whilst the Camel was reserved for the stretch of river between its source and Trecarne.

 Geology and hydrology

 The River Camel rises on Hendraburnick Down (UK Grid Reference SX135875) on the edge of Bodmin Moor, an area which forms part of the granite spine of Cornwall.
 The river's course is through sedimentary upper and middle Devonian rocks, predominantly the Upper Delabole Slates, Trevose Slates and Polzeath Slates that stretch to the coast, making a land which has shallow acidic soils.
-Other than sedimentary rocks, Igneous rocks can be found at Brea Hill and at Pentire Point which is composed mainly of pillow lavas.
-Across the mouth of the River Camel Stepper Point is composed of greenstone as is The Rumps, a promontory on the north side of Pentire point facing Port Quin Bay.
+Other than sedimentary rocks, igneous rocks can be found at Brea Hill and at Pentire Point which is composed mainly of pillow lavas.
+Across the mouth of the River Camel Stepper Point is composed of greenstone as is The Rumps, a promontory on the north side of Pentire Point facing Port Quin Bay.

-Mining slate for building purposes has been carried out at various locations along the river, often with small quarries being created near to where the stone was to be used.
+Mining slate for building purposes has been carried out at various locations along the river, often with small quarries being created close to where the stone was to be used.
 Today the only active quarry in the whole River Camel catchment area is at Delabole but there has previously been mining for lead and silver on Pentire Head and around Pinkson Creek and a copper mine at Credis above Little Petherick, Further inland the Camel and its tributaries border the St Austell mining lodes near Lanivet, and mines in this area produced tin, lead, silver, and copper.
 Iron ore in the form of haematite and associated manganese oxides were also mined in the area.
 Although not considered a great producer, Mulberry Mine near Ruthernbridge produced in the region of 1300 tons of tin between 1859 and 1916.
 Records show that copper ore was shipped from Padstow to Neath for smelting, and tin and copper ores were the main commodity carried from Guineaport in 1830.
 Several small China Clay pits also operated in the 19th century around Blisland and St Breward.